-- i.
-Define management development - ii.
-Identify management knowledge and skill - iii.
-List and explain various methods used in management development
+- Define management development

+- Identify management knowledge and skills

+- List and explain various methods used in management development

 As you must now be very much aware, almost all important concepts in our field of study have many definitions depending upon the perspective or focus of the writer.
 A.G.
-Cole gives a number of definition of development, himself quoting from other colleagues.
+Cole gives a number of definition development, himself quoting from other colleagues.
 Quoting Drucker, A.G.
+Cole, says;

-Cole, says; ...management development must embrace all managers in the enterprise.
-It must aim at challenging all to growth and self-development.
-It must focus on performance rather than on promise, and tomorrow's requirements rather than those of today Also, quoting from an MSc policy paper on Management Development, Cole says that Management development is .....any attempt to improve managerial effectiveness through a planned and deliberate learning process Yet another definition, and this time A. G. Cole quoting Professor Morris, says of management development that: ....development is a continuing improvement of effectiveness within a particular system, which may be a person, but in the case management development is within the management function of organization.
+.....management developm ent must embrace all managers in the enterprise.
+It must aim at challenging all to growth and self developm ent.
+It must focus on performance rather than on promise, and opporrow's requirem ents rather than those of today

+Also, quoting from an Msc policy paper on Management Development, Cole says that Management development is

+.....any attempt to improve managerial effectiveness through a planned and deliberate learning process

+Yet another definition, and this time A. G. Cole quoting Professor Morris, says of management development that:

+....development is a continuing improvement of effectiveness within a particular system, which may be a person, but in the case mfan agement development is within the management function of organization.

+3.1.2 Scope of Managem ent Development

 By Scope here we mean the field of managerial definition and expertise needing improvement so that the gap between present performance and expected performance may be bridged by management development.
-The following is a list of such activities.
+The following is a list of such activities. provided by Cole who adopted the list from Pedler etal:

+- 1. Command of basic facts

+- 2. Relevant professional knowledge

+- 3. Continuing sensitivity to events

+- 4. Analytical, problem-solving, decision-making, and judgment making skills

+- 5. Social skills and abilities

+- 6. Emotional resilience

+- 7. Pro-activity, i.e. the inclination to respond purposefully

+- 8. Creativity

+- 9. Mental agility

+- 10 Balanced learning habits and skills

+- 11 Self-knowledge

-provided by Cole who adopted the list from Pedler etal: 1.
-Command of basic facts 2.
-Relevant professional knowledge 3.
-Continuing sensitivity to events 4.
-Analytical, problem-solving, decision-making, and judgment making skills 5.
-Social skills and abilities 6.
-Emotional resilience 7.
-Pro-activity, i.e. the inclination to respond purposefully 8.
-Creativity 9.
-Mental agility 10 Balanced learning habits and skills 11 Self- knowledge Management development is needed in order to keep the manager possession of expertise so that he is not wanting in skills and knowledge in any of the above activities.
-This is how wide the scope of management development needs is.
+Management development is needed in order to keep the manager phossession of expertise so that he is not wanting in skills and knowledge in any of the above activities.
+This is how wide the scope of management development needs are.